Altona, Hamburg: Modern history

 In the 1990s, the Federal Republic of Germany reversed the convictions of Tesch and the other men who were put to death, clearing their names.

 On 1 February 2007, the Ortsämter (district offices) in Hamburg were done away with.
 In Altona, the districts of Blankenese, Lurup and Osdorf had existed and had local offices.
 On 1 March 2008, the Schanzenviertel neighborhood, which had spanned parts of the boroughs of Altona, Eimsbüttel and Hamburg-Mitte, became the Sternschanze quarter, the entirety of which is now in the Altona borough.

 Altona is noted for being the site of the popular Altona Fischmarkt.

 Borough profile

-Commentators and politicians, including former member of the Hamburg Parliament Stefanie von Berg, have noted that neighborhoods in Altona is diverse in terms of social conditions.
+Commentators and politicians, including former member of the Hamburg Parliament Stefanie von Berg, have noted that neighborhoods throughout Altona are diverse in terms of social conditions.
 Von Berg noted that poverty present in the Lurup and Osdorf quarters contrast with the affluent Blankenese and Nienstedten quarters within the borough.